-Quick Tip: How to Sort an Array of Objects in JavaScript
+Quick Tip: How to Sort an Array of Objects in JavaScript — SitePoint

-If you have an array of objects that you need to sort into a certain order, the temptation might be to reach for a JavaScript library.
-Before you do however, rember that you can do some pretty neat sorting with the native Array.sort function.
-In this article I’ll show you how to sort an array of objects in JavaScript with no fuss or bother.
+If you have an array of objects that you need to sort into a certain order, you might be tempted to reach for a JavaScript library.
+But before you do, remember that you can do some pretty neat sorting with the native Array.sort function.

+In this article, we’ll show you how to sort an array of objects in JavaScript with no fuss or bother.

-To follow along with this article, you will need a knowledge of basic JavaScript concepts, such as declaring variables, writing functions, and conditional statements.
-I’ll also be using ES6 syntax.
-You can get a refresher on that here: https://www.sitepoint.com/tag/es6/
+To follow along, you’ll need a knowledge of basic JavaScript concepts, such as declaring variables, writing functions, and conditional statements.
+We’ll also be using ES6 syntax.
+You can get a refresher on that via our extensive collection of ES6 guides.
+This popular article was updated in November 2019.

 Basic Array Sorting